 Symptoms of damping-off

-Seeds or even patches of Microgreens die off that match the morning mush that you used to consume before college are a signal of contamination, generally results in a plant that never reaches the soil level.
+Seeds or even patches of Microgreens die off that match the morning mush that you used to consume before college are a signal of contamination, generally resulting in a plant that never reaches the soil level.
 Wilting and blackening are symptoms, too.
 The leaves can look waterlogged and soggy.
 When the disease is suspected just in the roots, the plant's growth is inhibited, leading to withering and mortality.
 Affected stems may cause the plant to flop, breaking part way up the stem & turning brown, or it will even cause stringy stems that look like you have dehydrated them.
-You could also see a white, cobweb-like material in stricken places.
+You could also see white, cobweb-like material in stricken places.

-When you are considering your plants' symptoms, make sure you do not have any guilty parties to blame, like common mold, beetles and cutworms.
+When you are considering your plants' symptoms, make sure you do not have any guilty parties to blame, like common mold, beetles, and cutworms.
 The symptoms may look quite similar, but prevention and treatment are very distinct.
 So, keep a close eye.

 Biology of damping-off